JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 generate ram_disk.h which is included by ram_disk.c that provides the block r/w functionality but does not change any OS caching complexities.

+The VF2 port also has more extensive differences from the latest xv6 official release.

 ## Use of sbi console for UART

 This build also cheats by avoiding the implementation of a UART driver (for now).
 This works fine for output but for input